 Whether you are struggling with social anxiety, constant worry, fear of flying, exam anxiety, fear of public speaking, feeling phobic about going to the dentist or doctor or experiencing symptoms related to anxiety, hypnotherapy can help.

-Fears and phobias, whether logical or irrational, can impair the quality of our lives greatly.
+Fears and phobias, whether logical or irrational, impair the quality of our lives greatly.
 Your hypnotherapist can help to identify when the problem started, what caused it and outline a strategy to help you overcome your fears as well as the anticipatory anxiety that has become part of the problem.
-He or she can give you tools that will help you leading up to a difficult situation and right through the actual event so that you will begin to have only positive experiences in this area.
-These tools can also be reutilized for other difficult situations that might crop up in the future.
+She will provide tools that will help you leading up to a difficult situation and during the actual event so that you will begin to have only positive experiences.
+You will also be able to use the tools you learn for future situations.

-If the origin of the fear or phobia can not be identified the hypnotherapist will take a slightly different tact still ending up at the same positive outcome.
+If the origin of the fear or phobia can not be identified, your hypnotherapist will take a slightly different tact still ending up at the same positive outcome.

 Hypnosis can also be used to increase your understanding and concentration on materials important for an upcoming exam.
-It can also help you to relax, giving your conscious mind more “brain power” to allocate toward studying.
-Hypnosis can also enhance your sense of well-being and your motivation or desire to have a good memory.
+It helps you to relax, giving your conscious mind more “brain power” to allocate toward studying.
+Hypnosis will enhance your sense of well-being and your motivation or desire to have a good memory.

 If you are experiencing fears about failing to meet the goals you have set for yourself, your hypnotherapist can help.
 Similarly, your hypnotherapist can also assist you identify and remove blocks that have hindered your exam performance in the past and help you to understand how your memory works so you can utilize it more effectively.

 The human mind is so large we will never be able to fill it in a lifetime.
-We are capable of remembering everything we have ever seen, heard or experienced if we so desire.
-Your hypnotherapist will give you tools to enhance your recall and ultimately, eliminate the anxiety you experience around test taking.
+We are capable of remembering most of what we have seen, heard or experienced if we so desire.
+Your hypnotherapist will give you tools to enhance your recall and ultimately, eliminate the anxiety you experience around test taking!